oaishi/CowPilotv2/WORKFLOW_EXPLANATION.md

 - `autoProceed = false` (decision model said `<ask_user>`)
 - **Waits for user approval**
 - User sees: "I will click on the first search result (ID: 699)"
+- **Pause button appears** next to the message (visible for 6 seconds)
-- User can accept or reject
+- User can accept, reject, or click pause button to stop

 **If User Accepts:**
 - Executes `click(699)`